 Maintenance on most of the items listed above is the responsibility of the property owner, landlord or property management.

 Filing a Lawsuit Following a CO Exposure Injury or Fatality

 More than 40,000 individuals are injured every year by carbon monoxide poisoning and approximately 500 more die from exposure.
-Many victims who have suffered serious injuries associated with exposure to CO gas, along with surviving family members of a loved one killed by the toxic fumes, have filed carbon monoxide poisoning lawsuits.
+Many victims who have suffered severe injuries associated with exposure to CO gas, along with surviving family members of a loved one killed by the toxic fumes, have filed carbon monoxide poisoning lawsuits.

 The investigation conducted by the lawyer working on behalf of the victim might determine that the malfunctioning appliance was defective in its design or installation.
-Filing a carbon monoxide poisoning lawsuit might involve additional third party defendants including the furnace manufacturer or service installer.
+Filing a carbon monoxide poisoning lawsuit might involve additional third-party defendants including the furnace manufacturer or service installer.